 Most pet owners are well-meaning but unaware of canine body language and behaviours.
 A dog's resistance to being put in a crate is too simplistically viewed by many pet owners as the dog being defiant, stubborn or spoiled.
 Their dog's emotional upset is dismissed or downplayed.
 The harm that comes from this is significant.
 It's the popular delusion that crates help dogs feel content, relaxed, and safe that reinforces the permission to force a dog into one.
-It is foolishness that dogs, as descendants of wolves, love their crates because they are like dens.
+It is foolishness to believe that dogs, as descendants of wolves, love their crates because they are like dens.
 (Mech DL 2008) A dog doesn't know he loves the crate, until you train him, is marketing spin.
 The reality is, dogs are not den animals and being locked in boxes is not pleasant, it's scary and frustrating.
 Let's stop distorting reality so we can pretend we are not being cruel.
 If you can't share your life with a dog without regularly crating him, for hours on end, don't get a dog.
 If you tally up the time your dog spends alone, with or without access to the entire house, this should tell you whether your lifestyle is conducive to pet ownership.
-Sadly, unregulated breeding causes a never-ending stream of dogs entering the world, leaving rescues overflowing and with the impossible task of finding good homes for all of them.
-To this end, they will attempt to persuade anyone and everyone to get a dog.
+Sadly, unregulated breeding causes a never-ending stream of dogs entering the world, leaving rescues overflowing and facing the impossible task of finding good homes for all of them.
+To this end, they will attempt to persuade anyone and everyone to adopt a dog, putting many dogs into stressful and unsatisfactory environments.

 A den is a wolf's natural habitat, a home where she tends to her pups.
-A place mom and pups are safe from the elements and predators.
+It is a place where mom and pups are safe from the elements and predators.
 A den can have multiple entrances, roomy interiors, and, most significantly, they are doorless.
-Suggesting a plastic or wire cage is comparable to a wolves' den is nonsense.
+Suggesting that a plastic or wire cage is comparable to a wolves' den is nonsense.
 Our dogs aren't spending their days dodging predators and hunting for food to feed their young.
 They live in houses, with us, their family.
 We feed them.
 This is where they should be able to feel relaxed and secure.
 A crate is unnecessary.
-The comparison between a den and a crate is a false equivalency.
+The comparison between a den and a crate is a false equivalence.
 But the myth lives on.
 It's human nature not to question, too closely, what benefits us, and we wish to be true.